oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The corresponding JIDL representation would be:

 ```
-// Example JIDL definition of a String datatype
   TrackTitle = String   // Title of the song in the selected track
 ```